Parental Burnout in the Workplace: 8 Ways to Make Yours More Parent-Friendly

 Plus (like with every workplace challenge) if you add in a global pandemic, the consequences will compound.

 School closures, loss of child care and exposure quarantines meant that many parents sacrificed work to be home with children.
 In fact, 1 in 5 men and 1 in 4 women considered downsizing careers or leaving the workforce in 2020.
 And this issue continues to disproportionately affect women.
 By the beginning of 2022, all male workers had regained positions lost during the pandemic.
-However, there are still 1.8 million fewer women in the workforce now than there were in early 2019.
+However, female workers were much slower to return, with women's employment levels taking a full year longer to reach pre-pandemic levels.
 Why?
 According to the National Women’s Law Center, mothers in general take the lion’s share of caregiving activities.

 This means companies have lost some valuable talent to parental burnout, and they haven’t earned it all back yet.
 Perhaps it’s time to review how company policies and procedures affect employees who are parents.